dengkliu/algorithms/README.md

 * [Word Search II](https://github.com/dengkliu/algorithms/blob/master/word_search_II.py)
 * [Word Search III](https://github.com/dengkliu/algorithms/blob/master/word_search_III.py)

-### Segment Tree
-Here is the [implementation](https://github.com/dengkliu/algorithms/blob/master/segment_tree.py) of segment tree.
-For an array of size N, a practical upper estimate for the size of a segment tree array is about 4 * N, which safely covers the cases where
-N is not a power of two, ensuring there is enough space in the array to represent the tree.
-* If N = 8, the size of the segment tree is 15 nodes (2 * N - 1).
-* If N = 10(not a power of two), the next power of two is 16 The full size of the segment tree can be up to 2 × 16 − 1 = 31 nodes.
-Using the practical estimate, allocating space for 40 nodes is safe and simple.

 ### Binary Indexed Tree
 ### Heap (Priority Queue)
 In Python, you need to import heapq library, and use heapq.heappop(heap) and heap.heappush(heap, element) to do pop and push operation.
 * [Minimum Cost to Hire_K_Workers](https://github.com/dengkliu/algorithms/blob/master/minimum_cost_to_hire_K_workers.py)
 * [Sliding Window Minimum]()

-### General Data Structures

-Here is a [time complexity analysis](https://github.com/dengkliu/algorithms/blob/master/ds) for all other general used data sturctures in java.

-## Tips
-* First go through brute force approach
-* Seek for optimal time complextiy you can achieve
-  * If brute force is O(N), you should think about O(logn)
-* StringBuilder is not thread safe, but StringBuffer is.
-* Subarray is continuous, while subsquence is not.
-For an array with length N, there are N^2 subarrays and 2^N subsequences.
-* Data Range can help with coming up with the time complexity of a solution.
-10^6 - 10^9 is the boundary.
-  * n = 10^4.
-You can do O(N) or O(NlogN) -- Two pointers?
-PrefixSum?
-DP?
-  * n = 10^3.
-You can do O(N^2) -- Dynamic programming?
-  * n = 10^2.
-You can do O(N^3) -- Three levels of for loop?
-  * n = 10.
-You can do O(N!) -- DFS.
-  * n = 10^9.
-You cannot even do O(N).
-You should be O(logN)

 ## Other coding questions
 * [Math] [Nth Digit](https://github.com/dengkliu/algorithms/blob/master/nth_digit.py)